Kevin Newman Player Props: Reds vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 16th-ranked team ERA across all league pitching staffs (4.21).
+- The Marlins have the 15th-ranked team ERA among all league pitching staffs (4.21).

 © 2023 Data Skrive.
 All rights reserved.